neuefische/web-exercises/sessions/backend-basics/demo-end/README.md

 ## Development

-### CodeSandbox

-This project is Node.js application.
-If it listens to any port (alá `server.listen()`) CodeSandbox will open it in the "Browser" tab.
-Tests only seem to work locally.
+> ❗️ This project is a node server.
+Server output can be viewed in the terminal.

-### Local development
+### Local Development

-To run project commands locally, you need to install the dependencies using `npm i` first.
+To work locally, please install the dependencies using `npm i` first.

+Run `npm run start` to start the node server and open [localhost:3000](http://localhost:3000) in a browser.

+Use `npm run test` to run the tests.

+### CodeSandbox Cloud

+Select the "Preview: 3000" tab to view this project.

+Select the "Tests: logs" tab to view the tests.

+> The `npm run start` and `npm run test` scripts run automatically.

+### Scripts

-You can then use the following commands:
+You can use the following commands:

-- `npm run dev` to run the main JavaScript file using `node` in watch mode (restarts on file changes)
-- `npm run start` to run the main JavaScript file using `node`
+- `npm run start` to starts the node server
 - `npm run test` to run the tests
 - `npm run lint` to run the linter

-> 💡 Since this project is Node.js application you have to run it using `npm run start` or `npm run dev` and then check your browser on the port the app is listening to.
-Use `npm run test` to check your progress.